Award Contracts & Subawards

 Confidentiality Agreements are not award contracts but may be associated with them.
 Confidentiality agreements (sometimes known as proprietary information or nondisclosure agreements) require sensitive information to be safeguarded or kept in confidence.

-Confidentiality agreements which are required before you can submit or conduct an externally-funded project are processed by the OPSP.
+Confidentiality agreements which are required before you can submit or conduct an externally-funded project are processed by ORSP.
 All other confidentiality agreements are processed by Purchasing – contact Gayle Barrett at 425-1705 or email@example.com.

-Subawards that pay outside/third parties to conduct a substantive portion of the work on an externally-funded project are jointly developed by the Principal Investigator and the OPSP.
+Subawards that pay outside/third parties to conduct a substantive portion of the work on an externally-funded project are jointly developed by the Principal Investigator and the ORSP.
 At the proposal stage, information about the subaward is gathered via the Subrecipient Commitment Form.
 In addition, the subaward statement of work and budget are included as part of the grant application.
-After the project is funded, contact Maria Derrick at firstname.lastname@example.org or phone 425-5399 when you are ready to implement the subaward.
-Subawards are entered into IRIS by the PI's department (instead of being entered into PAMS).
+After the project is funded, contact Angie Johnson at firstname.lastname@example.org or phone 425-5399 when you are ready to implement the subaward.
+Subawards are entered into IRIS by the PI's department (instead of being entered into Evisions).
 A NCJ (non-compete justification) in IRIS is also prepared by the department.

-Contact Maria Derrick in OPSP at 425-5399 or email@example.com for assistance/guidance on grant awards.
+Contact Angie Johnson in ORSP at 425-5399 or email@example.com for assistance/guidance on grant awards.

 Other Contracts that are not related to externally-funded projects are processed by Gayle Barrett in Purchasing.
 Some examples are affiliation agreements which generate no funds for the university, rental agreements for university facilities, agreements to use resources (equipment, computer systems, etc.) of outside organizations, and confidentiality agreements not associated with an externally-funded project.

 Contact Gayle Barrett in Purchasing at 425-1705 or firstname.lastname@example.org for assistance/guidance on other university contracts.